khalili1404/Tectonic-Memory/README.md

-# Tectonic Memory and Short-Term Earthquake Forecasting in the Zagros-Makran Belt
+# Tectonic Memory and Spatiotemporal Earthquake Clustering in the Zagros-Makran Belt: A Deep Learning Approach

 **A Seismological Validation of Deep Sequence Models**